jerry-ye-xu/etf_tracker/README.md

 ```
 For more and adding filters see [here](https://stackoverflow.com/questions/1383254/logging-streamhandler-and-standard-streams)

+## Adding Tickers

+Different exchanges have different abbreviations.
+For the ASX, it is "AX" and thus the iShares ASX200 would be "IOZ.AX"

+For more information check out this repo [here](https://github.com/prediqtiv/alpha-vantage-cookbook)

+The list of ETFs traded on the ASX can be found [here](https://www.marketindex.com.au/asx-etfs#aust-broad-exposure)

 ## Worklog

+- 0.0.13-rc | 17/02/20: Finished first prototype of d3 chart.
+Minimal but we have made something appear.
+- 0.0.12-rc | 16/02/20: Build pagination, add additional fund data with migration.
+Add `latest_low/high_price` to `fund.py`.
 - 0.0.11-rc | 19/01/20: Add links, about page, hover for dropdown, links to tickers, `json_script` for passing data to d3js.
 - 0.0.10-rc | 18/01/20: Moved Bulma to actual html templates not just `bulma_testing.html`.
 Sorted out the `MEDIA_URL` and `MEDIA_ROOT` issue.
 - 0.0.09-rc | 18/01/20: Changed CSS to Bulma.
 Built `fund_daily_update.py` that directly updates the DB.